single-spa/single-spa/docs/parcels.md

 # Parcels

-A single-spa parcel is a bundle of functionality (like an application) meant to be controlled imperatively by an application, Parcels use similar methodology as Applications so we recommend [starting with Applications.](/docs/applications.md)
+A single-spa parcel is a bundle of functionality (like an application or component) meant to be controlled imperatively by an application, Parcels use similar methodology as Applications, and can be considered an advanced single spa feature so we recommend [starting with Applications.](/docs/applications.md)
-A parcel can be as large as an application or as small as an component and written in and language as long as it exports the correct lifecycle events.
+A parcel can be as large as an application or as small as an component and written in any language as long as it exports the correct lifecycle events.
 In a single-spa world, your SPA contains many registered applications and potentially many parcels.
 Usually you'll want to mount a parcel within the context of an application, this will automatically unmount the parcel when the application is unmounted.